The Influence of Muons, Pions, and Trapped Neutrinos on Neutron Star Mergers: Methods

 To process our EOS data, we use the `stellar collapse'\footnote{\url{stellarcollapse.org}} format, using a python analysis script.
 Once our new EOSs are obtained, we solve the TOV equations using a publicly available solver \cite{steiner:2014}.

 In this work, we also present results of neutron star merger simulations in full numerical relativity.
 To this end, we solve the equations of general-relativistic (magneto-)hydrodynamics (GRMHD) in dynamical spacetimes \cite{Duez:2005sf}.
 We model the spacetime dynamics using the Z4c formulation of the Einstein equations \cite{Bernuzzi:2009ex,Hilditch:2012fp}.
-The combined set of equations is solved using the \texttt{Frankfurt/IllinoisGRMHD (FIL)} code \cite{Most:2019kfe,Etienne:2015cea}. \texttt{FIL} is based on the \texttt{EinsteinToolkit} infrastructure \cite{Loffler:2011ay}, and provides high-order conservative finite-difference methods for the GRMHD equations \cite{DelZanna:2007pk} and an unlimited fourth-order discretization for the spacetime equations \cite{Zlochower:2005bj}.
+The combined set of equations is solved using the \texttt{Frankfurt/IllinoisGRMHD (FIL)} code \cite{Most:2019kfe,Etienne:2015cea}.
+Alongside these equations, a leakage scheme is used to transport energy and lepton number in the optically thin regime \cite{Ruffert:1995fs,Galeazzi:2013mia}.
+This scheme leads to changes in $Y_e$ and the energy of the matter in regions where neutrinos stream out of the remnant. \texttt{FIL} is based on the \texttt{EinsteinToolkit} infrastructure \cite{Loffler:2011ay}, and provides high-order conservative finite-difference methods for the GRMHD equations \cite{DelZanna:2007pk} and an unlimited fourth-order discretization for the spacetime equations \cite{Zlochower:2005bj}.
 More specifically, \texttt{FIL} implements a fourth-order version of the ECHO scheme \cite{DelZanna:2007pk} using WENO-Z reconstruction \cite{borges2008improved}, and provides its own infrastructure for handling tabulated equations of state and primitive inversion using the method of \cite{Kastaun:2020uxr}.
 The computational domain is handled using the \texttt{Carpet} fixed mesh-refinement infrastructure \cite{Schnetter:2003rb}.
 In particular, we use $7$ levels of moving mesh refinement with a finest resolution $\Delta x = 260 \rm m$.
 The outer boundaries are placed at a distance of $3,000 \, \rm km$.
 The choice of resolutions is consistent with \texttt{FIL}'s beyond second-order convergence \cite{Most:2019kfe}, see also Refs. \cite{Most:2018eaw,Most:2019onn,Most:2021ktk,Most:2022yhe} for similar studies of nuclear matter effects with the code.

 We generate numerical initial conditions using the \texttt{Kadath}\cite{Grandclement:2009ju}/\texttt{FUKA}\cite{Papenfort:2021hod} set of codes, which solve the extended conformal thin sandwich formulation \cite{Pfeiffer:2002iy}.
 We neglect initial neutron star spins (see \cite{Tichy:2011gw}, and also Refs. \cite{Most:2020exl,Papenfort:2022ywx,Tootle:2021umi} for simulations studying the impact of spins with the code) and model the neutron stars as irrotational.
 We consider initial neutron star masses, $m_1 = 1.25 M_\odot$ and $m_2= 1.25 M_\odot$ at a separation of $45\, \rm km$.